Ken Crawford (American football)

-Kenneth James Crawford (September 7, 1898 – March 9, 1957) was a professional American football player, who played in the early National Football League for the Akron Pros, Hammond Pros, Dayton Triangles and Cincinnati Celts.
+Kenneth James Crawford (September 7, 1898 – March 9, 1957) was a professional American football player, who played in the early National Football League (NFL) for the Akron Pros, Hammond Pros, Dayton Triangles and Cincinnati Celts.
 As a member of the 1920 Akron Pros, Crawford won the very first NFL Championship with the team.
 Prior to his professional career, he played at the college level at Miami University.